Life is strange. Life is busy. Life is often hilariously mirrored by art. Art is often hilariously mirrored by life.

 The Lego Movie, as you might presume, is an animated film about a universe where everything is made out of legos.
 Within those constraints you get a beautifully optimistic caricature of the modern world, where both the good guys and the bad guys fail to materialize as they should and the future of the world depends on the daily behavior of ordinary people.
 Be it prophetical or accidental, The Lego Movie managed to cleverly caricature society’s most influential forces, only then to turn them on their head and point them back at the real thing that has been guiding society all along—how well we can cooperate.

-If you just follow the archetypes, it’s pretty clear that what is occurring in The Lego Movie is that the world is moving towards a place of conservatism and escapism in the face of ambiguous order.
+If you just follow the archetypes, it’s pretty clear that what is occurring in The Lego Movie is that the world is moving towards a place of hardline authoritarianism mixed with surreal escapism in the face of ambiguous order.
 The power structures that be start to double down on keeping things from rapidly changing in a million different directions as a means of preserving their interests.
 Conversely, the out of the box thinkers who want to preserve individuality and creativity are so disunited and splintered that they are not able to offer any tangible solutions.
-The Master Builders, being the lego equivalent of celebrities, tech entrepreneurs, academics, or any other brand of fame-fueled inteligencia are collectively in many ways as disruptive as the authoritative forces that they are fighting.
-This is because they share the same quality of self-righteous absolutism—and are more into the super cool lego stuff that they want to build on their own than they are interested in working with others to find solutions for everyone.
+The Master Builders, being the lego equivalent of our world’s celebrities, tech entrepreneurs, academics, or any other brand of fame-fueled inteligencia are collectively in many ways as disruptive as the authoritative forces that they are fighting.
+This is because they share the same quality of self-righteous absolutism—and are more into the elaborate personal projects that their own egos propagate than they are on their own than they are interested in working with others to find solutions for everyone.
 This vacuum of influence is what allows President Business to step in and vow to literally keep things in place with new and intense measures.

-But even while the Master Builders and President Business’s forces tear each other apart for the majority of the film in goofy and creative ways, The Lego Movie ends on a positive note, showing that the struggle occurring over the course of the film is actually a super surreal rendition of a child messing with his Dad’s gigantic lego set.
+But even while the Master Builders and President Business’s forces tear each other apart for the majority of the film in goofy and creative ways, The Lego Movie ends on a positive note, showing that the struggle occurring over the course of the film is actually a super surreal rendition of a much more quaint real-life event —- a child at play with his father’s gigantic lego set.
 This is symbolized by the lego characters.
 As we see, Emmet (protagonist) is the child and his father is President Business (the antagonist).
 They eventually come to terms with one another, using the line “You don’t have to be the bad guy.”
-Just as the father and son reconcile, Emmet, the archetype for the average person in the current world, is able to both move President Business to a place of acceptance and empathy while also humbling the Master Builders into being cooperative with one another.
+Just as the father and son reconcile, Emmet, the archetype for the average person in the current world, is able to both move President Business (archetype for the state) to a place of acceptance and empathy while also humbling the Master Builders (archetype for inteligencia) into being cooperative with one another.

-At the end of the day, in 2016, we too are constantly fighting to tear down and rebuild old structures while maintaining other ones.
+At the end of the day, in 2016, we too are constantly fighting to tear down and rebuild old structures while maintaining the best of what already exists.
 The disagreements over how this should be done are highly consequential and not ever entirely logical.
-Like a pile of legos, this process of change is unfathomably messy and unpredictable, but inevitable.
+Like children at play in a pile of legos, this process of change is unfathomably messy and unpredictable, but inevitable.
 If we want to keep the best of what we’ve already built while still being free enough to build and adapt to new conditions, we have to do the work of cooperating with others, especially when we don’t agree.
 It’s from cooperation that we get, besides mere compromise, a necessary balance between order and chaos.

-Just like Emmet, no masters are coming to save us.
+Just like Emmet, no master builders are coming to save us.
 Only you can do that.